 The company has committed to disclose all relevant information in its public documentation, including information on the performance of the KPIs, and information enabling investors/lenders to monitor the level of ambition of the SPTs and baselines.
-Reporting on the KPIs will be published annually and in the event of significant changes.
+Reporting on the KPIs will be published annually and in the event of significant changes until the last trigger event.